-Consultee Summary of Comments LUC response as all of these help to deliver the many benefits of accessing nature.
-The Covid-19 Pandemic has brought to the fore the importance of getting out in nature for people's physical and mental wellbeing.
-Advise that objective 14 (sustainable development) should be amended to include enhancement of the local, national and global environment, as well as minimising impacts, in line with the NPPF (Paragraphs 20, 175, 179).
-Part 6: Monitoring Welcome the monitoring indicators identified within Table 8.
-It is suggested that the monitoring indicators for objective 8 could be amended to include a percentage of the Borough's population having suitable access to natural greenspace.
-Natural England's ANGST standards could be a useful tool in assessing this.
-Historic England Table 7: SA Framework and Assumptions - Historic and Heritage Assets Noted.
+Consultee: Historic England

+Table 7: SA Framework and Assumptions - Historic and Heritage Assets

 Concern in relation to the proposed 800m distance resulting in a negligible outcome since setting can be affected at longer distances.
 It is recommended that the work done on individual site assessment work in relation to the historic environment feeds into the SA considerations.
 Any uncertain outcomes would indicate that further assessment work is required at the Plan stage.
 Happy to discuss the SA work in due course ahead of the next iteration of the Plan if that would be helpful.

+- Noted. - The SA assumptions will be expanded if more in-depth heritage assessment work is carried out by the Council, in order to take this into account.

+Consultee: Environment Agency

-The SA assumptions will be expanded if more in-depth heritage assessment work is carried out by the Council, in order to take this into account.
-Environment Agency Plans, Policies and Programmes Noted.
-With reference to Chapter 2 Relevant Plans and Policies, only the NPPF appears to have been included.
-The following is not an exhaustive list, but are some key documents which should be included as part of the evidence base: The review of plans, policies and programmes has been updated to include the additional publications Abstraction License Strategies (also known as CAMS), 2020 - This catchment abstraction management strategy (CAMS) sets out how the Environment Agency will manage water resources in the Soar catchment, provides information on how existing abstraction is regulated and details if water is available for further abstraction. referenced.
-Updates to the baseline information regarding green and The plan details how it protects our requirements under the Water Framework Directive, ensuring no ecological deterioration to our rivers.
-All the strategies can be found on gov.uk/: https://www.gov.uk/government/collections/water-abstraction-licensing-strategies-cams-process . blue infrastructure have been included in Appendix B of this report.
-Humber River Basin Management Plan - The Humber River Basin Management Plan (RBMP) was updated in 2015.
+Plans, Policies and Programmes

+- With reference to Chapter 2 Relevant Plans and Policies, only the NPPF appears to have been included.
+The following is not an exhaustive list, but are some key documents which should be included as part of the evidence base: - Abstraction License Strategies (also known as CAMS), 2020 This catchment abstraction management strategy (CAMS) sets out how the Environment Agency will manage water resources in the Soar catchment, provides information on how existing abstraction is regulated and details if water is available for further abstraction. - The plan details how it protects our requirements under the Water Framework Directive, ensuring no ecological deterioration to our rivers.
+All the strategies can be found on Government's Website. - Humber River Basin Management Plan The Humber River Basin Management Plan (RBMP) was updated in 2015.
 The plan uses updated information to set out the latest understanding of the pressures facing the water environment in the Humber River Basin District.
 As before, the Plan has been prepared in accordance with the Water Framework Directive, and this update is the second of a series of six-yearly planning cycles.
-Pages 89-100 provide further information about the changes that have taken place since 2009.
-The Sustainability Framework has been updated to incorporate flood risk into SA objective 13 and updates to SA objective 9 as suggested have been made.
+Pages 89-100 provide further information about the changes that have taken place since 2009. - The Plan and associated supported documents are available on Government's website. - It should be noted that a review and update of the current RBMPs is currently underway.
+The consultation of the draft new RBMP's is open and runs from 22 October 201 to 22 April 2022.